-Do not use spark plugs with an internal suppression resistor.
-NGK (e.g.) offered such spark plugs coded with an "R" (for resistor) together with a supressor cap also with internal resistance.
-Starting will be more difficult due to the high resistance.
-More information here.
+Do not use spark plugs with an intern suppression resistor.
+NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).

 Finally - and before installing the battery and before the first kickstart - please recheck carefully all connections and fitments against the wiring diagram.
 Do check battery and light bulbs for correct voltage (12V).